-Police In Fort Lee Rescue Child Stuck In Toy
+Police In Fort Lee Rescue 20-Month-Old Child Stuck In Toy

 FORT LEE, N.J.
 (CBSNewYork) — Police made a unique rescue in New Jersey after a child got stuck in a peculiar place.

-The Fort Lee Police Department posted several pictures on Facebook after they were called out to a home on Tuesday to help free a little boy who was stuck in one of his toys.
+The Fort Lee Police Department posted several pictures on Facebook after they were called out to a home on Tuesday to help free 20-month-old Luca, who was stuck in one of his toys.

+“It’s kind of comical if you think about the situation,” his mom, Soona Choe, told CBS2.
+“He got in, got wedged in, and he couldn’t get out.”

-The toy is designed to help teach about shapes but somehow, the 19-month-old climbed inside and wedged his legs and knees inside.
+The toy is designed to help teach about shapes but somehow, the child climbed inside and wedged his legs and knees inside.

 His mother was unable to get him out.
+That’s when she knew she had to call in the cavalry.

 “When I got there his expression was just priceless, he had this face on like ‘yeah, I did it’.
 It was pretty cute,” Sergeant Rick Hernandez said.